Students Opportunities

 The Learning Agreement outlines your study plan at UNISA and must be agreed upon with your home university and the University of Salerno.
 It ensures that your exams and credits will be recognized once back to your home University.

-For Erasmus+ students, the University of Salerno can receive your Online Learning Agreement (OLA) via Erasmus Without Paper (EWP).
+For Erasmus+ students, the University of Salerno can receive your Online Learning Agreement (OLA) via Erasmus Without Paper (EWP) system.
 To submit your OLA, you must receive the relevant information from your home university.

-If you have submitted an OLA, there is no need to upload it separately.
+If you have submitted an OLA via EWP, there is no need to upload it separately in Esse3.

 Important: Learning Agreements submitted by email or those that are incomplete or inaccurate will not be accepted.